 You have a few options for getting to Ludington, Michigan.

-Car Ferry – You can take the S.S.
-Badger Carferry from Manitowoc, Wisconsin.
+Car Ferry – The S.S.
+Badger Carferry comes from Manitowoc, Wisconsin.

 Fly – There are a few regional airports within a reasonable drive.